veracity/veracity-documentation/common/markdown/egest/egest.md

 # Quick start
-## Egest using Azure storage explorer
+## Egest using Azure Storage Explorer
 When doing a manual egest of data from Veracity, we recommend using Azure Storage Explorer.
 This independent application from Microsoft allows you to manually retrieve, view and interact with the data.
 This tool allows you to access any Veracity storage container you have been granted access to.
 Azure Storage Explorer is available through Windows, macOS and Linux.

 ### Download and install Azure Storage Explorer.